 Philadelphia Playground Injury Lawyer

-Many people believe that they assume the risk of injury when a Child Falls On A Playground.
-The truth is, playgrounds contain many hidden dangers that a reasonable parent would not detect.
-According to the center for disease control (CDC):
+Many people believe that they assume the risk of injury when a Child Falls on a Playground.
+The truth is, many Playgrounds contain many hidden dangers which a reasonable parent would not detect.
+According to the Center for Disease Control (CDC):

 - About 45% of playground-related injuries are severe-fractures, internal injuries, concussions, dislocations, and amputations (Tinsworth 2001).